victorabarros/CS50chain/README.md

 Blockchain is a decentralized way to save data.
 In our case, as bitcoin works, the data is financial transactions.
 First is necessary the user to create their wallet that's is a pair of RSA256 keys.
 These will work as address to receive deposits and authenticate withdraws.
 The API in itself is an abstraction to a Node, it is a piece of the network that decentralize the blockchain.
 It is responsible for submitting transactions to block and mine them.
-Mine means doing a proof of work calculation and being responsible to send the new block to the blockchain.
+Mine means doing a proof of work calculation and being responsible for sending the new block to the blockchain.

 ## entities